All Episodes

 Experts said the issue is so complicated and so sensitive and so explosive that it could easily blow up in the Democrats' faces and give control of Congress back to Republicans in the next election two years from now.

-Now, wait a minute, I remain confused again.
+I remain confused again.

-Or how can I re-remain?
+Or how can I remain?

-I'm I remain confused.
+I remain confused.

 I got up confused.

-I am more confused when I watch the news, I am more confused when I read it, and now I'm really confused because last week and over the weekend I heard our guys, our pundits, saying that the uh position of of uh of strict border control and anti-amnesty was a loser.
+And now I'm really confused because last week and over the weekend, I heard our guys, our pundits, saying that the position of strict border control and anti-amnesty was a loser.

-Now, all of a sudden, if that were the case, you would think that the Democrats would be right in ready to move in for the kill.
+Now, all of a sudden, if that were the case, you would think that the Democrats would be right in, ready to move in for the kill.

 But no, today it's so complicated.